Russ Harvey Consulting - Computer and Internet Services

 <p><font="Georgia,Times,"Times New Roman",serif;" color="#060"; background-color="#fff"; font-size="12";>This is green serif text.</p>

-Using this approach, you would need to redefine the various HTML attributes (colour, size, font) for EVERY new line of text.
+Using this approach, you would need to redefine the various HTML attributes (colour, size, font) for every new line of text on your whole site.

 With CSS: